 Understanding Your Financial Aid Award

-The Financial Aid office begins reviewing files for the upcoming academic year in October.
-In mid-December, award information is posted in each student's myWings.
+The Office of Student Financial Aid begins reviewing files for the upcoming academic year shortly after the FAFSA opens.
+Award information is posted in mid-December in each student's myWings.
 Initial awards are based on the assumption of full-time enrollment for the fall and spring terms.
 The posting of an award does not guarantee your eligibility.
 After the add/drop period has ended, awards are disbursed to your UNF bill based on your actual enrollment.
 Aid programs that do not require full-time enrollment will prorate based on the number of credit hours in which you are enrolled each term.

 To view general term-specific information, visit the following: